The Unhailed, Underappreciated Emergency Responders

 “We spend so much time on the road, that nine times out of ten, we’re the first on scene when anything happens,” Idaho Falls area foreman Jared Loosli said.
 “And we’re not just going to pass by and leave.”

-In the instance of a recent multi-fatality accident near the I-15/ US-20 interchange, Loosli and his crew were called in immediately to assist the Idaho State Police.
+In the instance of a recent multi-fatality crash near the I-15/ US-20 interchange, Loosli and his crew were called in immediately to assist the Idaho State Police.
 Most people don’t realize that when state troopers get called out, ITD is almost always called out too.

 “We have great foremen for ITD here in Idaho,” ISP Lieutenant Marvin Crane said.
 “We have personal relationships with them, and they never say they can’t do something.
 They’re always asking, ‘What do you need?’ and getting things done within minutes.”